 Causes of death are classified by the Australian Bureau of Statistics to the Ninth (1975) Revision of the World Health Organisation's International Classification of Diseases (ICD-9) which was adopted for world-wide use from 1979.
-The codes used for the variables mapped in Chapter 5 are listed in Table A6.
+The codes used for the variables mapped in Chapter 5 are listed in Table A10.

-Revision, Clinical Modification (ICD-9-CM October 1988 Revision).
+Diagnoses and procedures mapped in Chapter 6 are classified according to the International Classification of Diseases, Ninth Revision, Clinical Modification (ICD-9-CM October 1988 Revision).
 External causes are classified according to ICD-9-CM Supplementary Classification of External Causes of Injury and Poisoning ('E' codes) classification codes.
-The codes used for the variables mapped in Chapter 6 are listed in Table A7 and A8.
+The codes used for the variables mapped in Chapter 6 are listed in Table A11 and A12.